Rankin Inlet Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the North-Northeast (20°) at 5 kt.
+Winds will be variable in direction at 3 kt.
 Visibility will be excellent at more than 6SM.
-Skies will be clear.
+Few clouds at 24000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR